paddls/ngx-repository/README.md

 }
 ```

-An query object to make request :
+To make a request, you must have to make a query object :

 ```typescript
 import {HttpQueryParam} from '@witty-services/ngx-repository';